 The Business Plan describes the objectives, strategies, activities and financial forecasts for all of the Ports and Harbours managed by the Harbours Board.
 The Memorandum of Understanding (MoU) between Cornwall Council and the Harbours Board considers that Plans should promote the ports and harbours to be financially self-sustainable bodies in the long term, reducing the risk of the need to call upon the Councils General Fund.
-The plan was last updated in 2019 and will be re-written by the Harbours Board for the period of 2021-2026
+The Business Plan was updated in January 2022.